 Societal concerns over climate change mean that stakeholders — from customers to regulators — are putting increasing pressure on companies and their leaders to respond.
 In fact, 76% of global CEOs say their organization’s growth will depend on their ability to navigate the shift to a low carbon, clean technology economy.

 Businesses and their supply chains are changing, with the finance team helping to influence behaviors at all levels and supporting sustainable decision making.
 The use of financial data analytics is helping finance teams carry out full cost accounting, improving the efficacy and accuracy of the costs they calculate and report.
-This style of reporting highlights previously hidden or overlooked environmental costs, helping meet management’s new demands for measuring its water, waste and social footprint.
+This style of reporting highlights previously hidden or overlooked environmental costs, helping meet management’s new demands for measuring for example its water, waste and social footprint.

 Move over month end reports